 9. For Your Eyes Only (1981) Corfu

 While trying to locate a missile command system, James Bond becomes entangled in a web of deception, spun by dodgy Greek businessman Aris Kristatos.
-The Bond adventure, filmed on the Greek Island of Corfu, has our number one British spy falling for beautiful Melina, who is out to get revenge for the murder of her parents, who were marine archaeologists.
+The Bond adventure, filmed on the Greek Island of Corfu, has our number one British spy falling for beautiful Melina, who is out to get revenge for the murder of her parents, both marine archaeologists.

 (Director: John Glen; featuring: Roger Moore, Carole Bouquet